ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Learn how to implement complex logic with beautifully short and efficient next-level JavaScript syntax.</blockquote>

 <h3>4.
-Basic Arithmetic in JavaScript and Increment/Decrement Expressions - <a href="https://medium.com/datadriveninvestor/basic-arithmetic-in-javascript-and-increment-decrement-expressions-5ed11d5ab0a7" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Debug a JavaScript Action in a Mendix Web Application - <a href="https://medium.com/@vstram/how-to-debug-a-javascript-action-in-a-mendix-web-application-f4218915cd67" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiong'o John W`**
+✍️ **posted by `Vinicius Strugata Ambrosio`**

-<blockquote>JavaScript is a versatile programming language that provides a wide range of arithmetic operations to manipulate numbers.
-Understanding…</blockquote>
+<blockquote>Even though Mendix is a low-code technology, it allows the developer to write “traditional code” alongside the “visual code”.
+That being…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>